 Please always check the official website of the Trummelbach falls for announcements.

 Going further 5 kilometers south of the town of Lauterbrunnen, we arrive at the small village of Stechelberg.
-It is here we can directly see Mürrenbachfall, the highest waterfall in Switzerland.
+Here, we can directly see Mürrenbachfall, the highest waterfall in Switzerland.

 Mürrenbachfall is a 417-meter-high waterfall with 5 cascades that breaks the falling water wider than its mouth above each step.
 The cascade creates fine, thin curtain-like water flow, seen mainly after rain or sometime during early spring.

-Again you have two options to go to Stechelberg from Lauterbrunnen to see Mürrenbachfall.
-You can either hike for an hour and 15 minutes or hop on bus #141, which can take you to the village in 15 minutes.
+Again you have two options in going to Stechelberg from Lauterbrunnen to see Mürrenbachfall.
+You can either hike for an hour and 15 minutes or hop on bus #141, taking you to the village in 15 minutes.

-If you will be coming from Trümmelbach falls, hiking to Stechelberg will take you 30 minutes.
+If you come from Trümmelbach falls, hiking to Stechelberg will take you 30 minutes.
 You can also ride bus #141 to reach Stechelberg from Trümmelbach much faster at 6 minutes.

 Reason #3: Quaint Villages and Towns in Lauterbrunnen Valley